Flexible sigmoidoscopy looks inside the lower part of your large bowel. It is also called a bowel scope or flexi sig.

 The endoscopist will first check your back passage for any abnormalities.
 They then gently put the colonoscope into your back passage and up into the large bowel.
 This is uncomfortable but is not usually painful.
 They put gel on the colonoscope to make it more comfortable.
 The gel usually feels cold.

 The doctor or nurse puts a small amount of gas and water through the colonoscope into your bowel.
 This opens the bowel so they can see the lining of the bowel clearly.
 This can make you feel bloated and like you want to go to the toilet.
 Don't worry you won't as your bowel will be empty.
-You may pass wind during the procedure, this is expected so don't be embarrassed.
+You may pass wind during the procedure.
+Don’t feel embarrassed this is normal for this test.

 If you find it too uncomfortable at any stage tell the endoscopist and they will stop.